 With the assistance of Chatham-Kent Tourism and Tourism Windsor Essex Pelee Island, I crafted an itinerary that encompassed everything from slavery—both in Canada and the US—to African-influenced architecture to Canada’s not-so-proud history of segregated schools.
 Aimée had taken Black culture and history trips to Nova Scotia and Jamaica in the past, and she was excited to learn more so close to home.

 “You can almost feel the sadness down here, when you think of people having to hide,” says Lana Talbot, our guide and a member of the congregation at Sandwich First Baptist Church, the first stop on our journey.
-This is one of the oldest active Black churches in Canada, built by former slaves in 1851.
-Talbot brings us down into the crawlspace, under the floorboards, where terrified families used to crouch for hours, hidden from the bounty hunters who came looking for them to haul back across the border into slavery after the 1850 Fugitive Slave Act was enacted in the US.
+This is one of the oldest active Black churches in Canada, built by formerly enslaved people in 1851.
+Talbot brings us down into the crawlspace, under the floorboards, where terrified families used to crouch for hours, hidden from the bounty hunters who came looking for them to haul back across the border into enslavement after the 1850 Fugitive Slave Act was enacted in the US.

 The church was built by hand with bricks made from clay pulled from the Detroit River.
 Many of the volunteers had to walk several hours there and back from neighbouring towns to participate in the build.
 This came to be a place that symbolized survival, collaboration, faith and hope for the future.
 You didn’t just learn Black history in this place of worship and safe haven, you felt it.